 Once you have your design and all the materials, it’s time to begin making the actual box.

 However, glue is not sufficient.
 Screws are required to make the box strong.
-However, screws should not be used for too long.
+However, sheet metal screws should not be used for too long.
 Two inches will suffice.
 I use Hillman fasteners and they work well with all wall thicknesses.

 Subwoofer boxes should not be fitted with nails.
 They will eventually become loose due to vibrations.